dogweather/forkful/content/en/python/testing-and-debugging/printing-debug-output.md

   \ figure out what it's thinking.
 Programmers do it to track down gremlins causing\u2026"
 lastmod: '2024-03-13T22:44:59.710562-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output is like having a conversation with your code to figure\
-  \ out what it's thinking.
-Programmers do it to track down gremlins causing\u2026"
+summary: Printing debug output is like having a conversation with your code to figure out what it's thinking.
 title: Printing debug output
 weight: 33
 ---